 The surname Kyllenbyke was first found in Yorkshire where the earliest record of the family dates back to the Hundredorum Rolls of 1273 where Walter de Kelingbec gifted three bovates of land to the Knights Templar of Newsam.

 Early History of the Kyllenbyke family

-Another 179 words (13 lines of text) are included under the topic Early Kyllenbyke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kyllenbyke research.
+Another 130 words (9 lines of text) covering the years 1677, 1682, 1688, 1690, 1716 and 1722 are included under the topic Early Kyllenbyke History in all our PDF Extended History products and printed products wherever possible.

 Kyllenbyke Spelling Variations